mwrnd/innova2_flex_xcku15p_notes/README.md

 ![Vivado Hardware Manager](img/Vivado_Hardware_Manager.png)

-Connect to the JTAG Adapter which will update the adapter's SRAM firmware.
+Connect to the JTAG Adapter (*Open Target* then *Auto Connect*) which will update the adapter's SRAM firmware.
 This change disappears if the JTAG adapter is powered off or unplugged from USB.

 ![Hardware Manager AutoConnect](img/Hardware_Manager_AutoConnect.png)